 Batch provides a simple tool you can use to see the list of installs tied to a specific ID and the data Batch collected for each one of them.
 You can search installs based on:

 - An advertising ID: IDFA (iOS) or GAID (Android).
-You can find your advertising ID by using The Identifiers on iOS or by going to your device settings → Google → Ads on Android.
+You can find your advertising ID by using My Device ID on iOS or by going to your device settings → Google → Ads on Android.

 - A Custom User ID: Your own user IDs shared with Batch (see more here: iOS/Android/Web).

 - An Installation ID: ID generated by Batch for all the installs the first time your users open the app.
 You can get your installation ID in the log of your app or display it in your app for debug purposes (see more here: iOS/Android).

 You can also see the data collected for random installs in your userbase: